Call +44(0)161 941 4000

 The fact that the petitioner has become bored and thinks they are incompatible is insufficient grounds for divorce.
 It is advisable that the contents of an unreasonable behaviour petition are agreed upon with the respondent before issuing proceedings to avoid causing unnecessary distress.
 Sometimes the contents of a petition can upset the respondent so much and can provoke such an emotional and angry reaction, sufficient to jeopardise negotiations on children and financial issues.
 Careful drafting of the petition is therefore required.

 This fact is rarely used as desertion is difficult to prove, and often it is easier to show the marriage has broken down due to another factor.

 Either person can issue divorce proceedings if you have been separated for at least two years and the other party agrees to the divorce.
 You can be treated as living apart even if you are living in the same household if you have been living completely separate lives.
 The court will require evidence of living separately when the petitioner applies for decree nisi.
 Evidence of living separately can mean:

 If the respondent is not willing to consent, the petitioner can rely upon the respondent’s unreasonable behaviour, rather than waiting for 5 years separation to elapse before commencing divorce proceedings on that basis.

 You do not need the consent of the other person if you have been living separate and apart for at least five years.
-Where the only fact upon which the petitioner can rely is 5 years’ separation to support the irretrievable breakdown of the marriage, a respondent may defend divorce proceedings if he can show that:-
+Where the only fact upon which the petitioner can rely is five years’ separation to support the irretrievable breakdown of the marriage, a respondent may defend divorce proceedings if he can show that:

-If you require advice regarding divorce, financial settlement or any other family law matter, you can contact one of our specialist family law solicitors on 0161 941 4000 or email us at firstname.lastname@example.org.
+If you require advice regarding divorce, financial settlement or any other family law matter, you can contact our Family Law Team below.